Skip to main content

 Other Flashing TutorialsLink

-Milk-V PioneerFlashing Tutorial
+Milk-V PioneerFlashing guide

-Milk-V Meles Broad Example
+Milk-V Meles reference

-Introduction to the Demonstration Environment
+Demonstration Environment

-• System and Version: Ubuntu 22.04.5 LTS
+• Operating system: Ubuntu 22.04.5 LTS

 • Architecture: x86_64

-• Python Version: 3.10.12
+• Python version: 3.10.12

 Tool Installation